Mandadi2002/Unified-Mentor-FED/Project-1 Tic Tac Toe/README.md

 Keep track of player scores

-License
+# License

 This project is open-source and free to use.
 Modify and distribute as needed.

-Author
+# Author

-Developed by M. Rohit Reddy
+Developed by M.Rohit Reddy